Why Control Won’t Bring You Happiness

 - Accept that eating less is therefore now what constitutes continued lack of control.

-Acceptance here needn’t mean wholehearted belief; all it really has to mean in this early phase is that you decide, even just once and precariously, that it is true, and then act accordingly, on the foundation of that insight, even if you lose sight of it now and then (or most of the time).
+Acceptance here needn’t mean wholehearted belief; all it really has to mean in this early phase is that you decide, even just once and precariously, that all this is true, and then act accordingly, on the foundation of that insight, even if you lose sight of it now and then (or most of the time).
+Even if you lose your emotional grasp on the truth of the simple statements, you act as though you hadn't.
 (This is the ‘fake it till you make it’ or ‘act as if’ principle, which has merits in many realms.)
 Acting accordingly means primarily eating enough, consistently enough, to regain weight.
 It also means refraining from vomiting, using laxatives, over-exercising, and all other behaviours whose effect is to compromise weight restoration.

 The simple act of making a plan can be an incredibly powerful support here.
 If you have on a piece of paper in front of you the description of what you are going to eat today, and then you go on to eat what you’d written that you would, it’s much harder to construe that eating as loss of control, as failure, as deserving of panic or disgust.
-Those responses will probably still occur sometimes, but the plan, the small simple reminder that this is exactly what you intended, and what you believed in, in that calmer moment before you actually did the eating, can work wonders.
+Those responses will probably still occur sometimes, but the plan can work wonders as a small simple reminder that this is exactly what you intended, and what you believed in, in that calmer moment before you actually did the eating.

 Give your plan as much detail as you need to make it viable for you to follow it.
-If you know you tend to let mealtimes drift later and later, and that the increased hunger or loss of sleep that entails are unhelpful (both in that they compromise weight gain and also in that they indulge the rejected anorexic definition of control as deferral), include the times when you’re going to prepare your food and eat it.
-If you find you make excuses to yourself about not having the right food in the house, note down when you’re going to buy it.
-Also decide what you’re going to do if you miss something planned, so you can get back on track as smoothly as possible (whether by ignoring the lapse and carrying on as if it hadn’t happened, or by making up for it later – don’t get too hung up about this, since getting obsessive about having backups for your backups will be far more counterproductive than the minor lapse itself).
+For example, you might know you tend to let mealtimes drift later and later, and know that the increased hunger or loss of sleep which result are unhelpful -- both in that they compromise weight gain and also in that they indulge the rejected anorexic definition of control as deferral.
+In this case, you might helpfully include the times when you’re going to prepare your food and eat it.
+Or if you find you make excuses to yourself about not having the right food in the house, note down when you’re going to buy it.
+Also decide what you’re going to do if you miss something planned, so you can get back on track as smoothly as possible -- whether by ignoring the lapse and carrying on as if it hadn’t happened, or by making up for it later (don’t get too hung up about this, since getting obsessive about having backups for your backups will be far more counterproductive than the minor lapse itself).
 The plan is your guide and your permission, and its physical manifestation as something outside your own mind is crucial to its being able to fulfil both these functions.
-Thoughts remembered and reinterpreted can get terribly hazy; words clearly written can’t.
+Thoughts and feelings remembered and reinterpreted can get terribly hazy; words clearly written can’t.

 Phase Two: Staying in control of your recovery

 This is the phase where the most acute challenges to the anorexic value system occur.
-The restoration of the body after starvation not only involves the ongoing act of eating more, which already runs counter to everything anorexia stands for; it also brings all the predictable corollaries and consequences of eating more: weighing more on the scales, having more bodyfat, experiencing your hunger as something to be acted on, feeling full after eating, etc. As time passes, other challenges will join the early ones: eating more than others, not being the thinnest person any more, not needing the smallest clothes, and so on.
-Every one of these challenges, and all the littler things that you as an individual may find particularly difficult, are both acute and chronic: they require a high degree of resolve at specific moments (standing on the scales, sitting down with a plate of food), and they require that resolve to be re-enacted time after time.
+The restoration of the body after starvation not only involves the ongoing act of eating more, which already runs counter to everything anorexia stands for; it also brings all the predictable corollaries and consequences of eating more: weighing more on the scales, having more body fat, experiencing your hunger as something to be acted on, feeling full after eating, etc. As time passes, other challenges will join the early ones: eating more than other people, not being the thinnest person any more, not needing the smallest clothing sizes, and so on.
+Every one of these typical challenges, and all the littler (or bigger) things that you as an individual may find particularly difficult, are both acute and chronic: they require a high degree of resolve at specific moments (standing on the scales, sitting down with a plate of food), and they require that resolve to be re-enacted time after time.